Quantum error mitigation for rotation symmetric bosonic codes with symmetry expansion: Symmetry expansion for rotation symmetric bosonic codes

-Now we use the generalized quantum process for SE for state preparation of RSBCs.
+Then, we consider that $\mathbb{S}$ is the set of rotation operators for the error mitigation for rotation symmetric codes.
 Let us denote the noisy logical zero states as $\hat{\rho}_i$ and the resource states for gate rotation as $\hat{\sigma}_j$, where $i$ and $j$ indicate labels of bosonic qubits.
 The error-mitigated initial states via SE read

 where $p_i=\mathrm{Tr}[\hat{\mathcal{P}}_{2 M}^{(0)} \hat{\rho}_{i} ]$ and $q_j=\mathrm{Tr}[\hat{\mathcal{P}}_{2 M}^{(\rm{c})} \hat{\sigma}_{j} ]$ are the projection probabilities.

 Let the measured observable and the process in a quantum circuit including the teleportation and error correction procedure denote $O$ and $\mathcal{U}_{\rm C}$ respectively.
 We also include the rounding process for classical error correction of the measurement of the observable in $\mathcal{U}_{\rm C}$.
 Then the error-mitigated expectation value can be written as